abhishek1atulya/Churn-prediction/README.md

 This project welcomes contributions from the community.
 Whether it's improving the predictive models, extending the analysis, or correcting errors, your input is valuable.

----

-This README template provides a structured overview of your notebook.
-You can adjust the content to fit more details or specific requirements of your project.